Literature: Oral literature

 The use of the term "literature" here poses some issues due to its origins in the Latin littera, "letter," essentially writing.
 Alternatives such as "oral forms" and "oral genres" have been suggested, but the word literature is widely used.

 Australian Aboriginal culture has thrived on oral traditions and oral histories passed down through tens of thousands of years.

 In a study published in February 2020, new evidence showed that both Budj Bim and Tower Hill volcanoes erupted between 34,000 and 40,000 years ago.
 Significantly, this is a "minimum age constraint for human presence in Victoria", and also could be interpreted as evidence for the oral histories of the Gunditjmara people, an Aboriginal Australian people of south-western Victoria, which tell of volcanic eruptions being some of the oldest oral traditions in existence.
-An axe found underneath volcanic ash in 1947 had already proven that humans inhabited the region before the eruption of Tower Hill.
+An axe found underneath volcanic ash in 1947 had already proved that humans inhabited the region before the eruption of Tower Hill.

 Oral literature is an ancient human tradition found in "all corners of the world."
 Modern archaeology has been unveiling evidence of the human efforts to preserve and transmit arts and knowledge that depended completely or partially on an oral tradition, across various cultures:

 The Judeo-Christian Bible reveals its oral traditional roots; medieval European manuscripts are penned by performing scribes; geometric vases from archaic Greece mirror Homer's oral style. (...)
 Indeed, if these final decades of the millennium have taught us anything, it must be that oral tradition never was the other we accused it of being; it never was the primitive, preliminary technology of communication we thought it to be.
 Rather, if the whole truth is told, oral tradition stands out as the single most dominant communicative technology of our species as both a historical fact and, in many areas still, a contemporary reality.

 The earliest poetry is believed to have been recited or sung, employed as a way of remembering history, genealogy, and law.

 In Asia, the transmission of folklore, mythologies as well as scriptures in ancient India, in different Indian religions, was by oral tradition, preserved with precision with the help of elaborate mnemonic techniques.